MicrosoftDocs/visualstudio-docs/docs/debugger/walkthrough-debugging-a-multithreaded-application.md

 You can include the full call stack by selecting **Include call stacks in search** (list item icon) in the **Threads** window toolbar.
 When the option is enabled, the list item icon has a border.

-## Display thread call stacks and switch between frames
+## Display call stacks and switch between frames

 In a multithreaded program, each thread has its own call stack.
 The **Threads** window provides a convenient way to view these stacks.